-It is a condition to the merger that each of Lennox and Service Experts receives a tax opinion from its counsel, prior to completing the merger, that the merger will be treated for United States federal income tax purposes as a reorganization and that each of Lennox, Service Experts and LII Acquisition 44
+It is a condition to the merger that each of Lennox and Service Experts receives a tax opinion from its counsel, prior to completing the merger, that the merger will be treated for United States federal income tax purposes as a reorganization and that each of Lennox, Service Experts and LII Acquisition

 Corporation will be a party to the reorganization.
-These opinions have been received and are filed as exhibits to the registration statement of which this joint proxy statement/prospectus forms a part.
-The opinions are based on customary assumptions and factual representations and assume that the merger will be effected pursuant to applicable state law and otherwise completed according to the terms of the merger agreement and as described in this joint proxy statement/prospectus.
+The opinions will be based on customary assumptions and factual representations and will assume that the merger will be effected pursuant to applicable state law and otherwise completed according to the terms of the merger agreement and as described in this joint proxy statement/prospectus.
 Opinions of counsel are not binding upon the Internal Revenue Service or the courts, nor preclude the Internal Revenue Service from adopting a contrary position.
 Neither Lennox nor Service Experts has requested or will request an advance ruling from the Internal Revenue Service as to the tax consequences of the merger.
-You should read "--Service Experts' Reasons for the Merger; Recommendation of Service Experts Board" on page 25 and "--Lennox's Reasons for the Merger; Recommendation of Lennox Board"
+You should read "--Service Experts' Reasons for the Merger; Recommendation of Service Experts Board" on page 25 and "--Lennox's Reasons for the Merger; Recommendation of Lennox Board" on page 35.